-Amsterdam, an ideal place for the first-time traveler since English, is spoken nearly everywhere.
+An ideal place for the first-time traveler since English spoken nearly everywhere.
 Getting around town is very easy by public transport; the metro, tram or train.
 No matter what season of the year there are always things going on around town.

 Historical buildings are cherished, rather than torn down.
 Amsterdam is well known for its variety of museums in their authentic form.
 LingoHut goes on a 3-day field trip to museums.

-Artis short for Natura Artis Magistra is a zoo in the center of Amsterdam.
+Natura Artis Magistra known as Artis is the zoo in the center of Amsterdam.
 It is the oldest zoo in the Netherlands and one of the oldest zoos of mainland Europe.
 Artis Royal Zoo is not just a zoo; it also contains an aquarium and a planetarium.

-The Dutch Resistance Museum chosen as the best historical museum of the Netherlands, tells the story of the Dutch people in World War II.
+A Museum chosen as the best historical museum of the Netherlands, tells the story of the Dutch people in World War II.
+A must see.

-Museum of Bags and Purses Every bag has its own story.
+Every bag has its own story.
 It tells us something about the fashion, art, skills, and customs of a particular period.
 Uncover the rich history of this everyday item at the Museum of Bags and Purses.
 In a magnificent 17th-century canal house, part of the UNESCO World Heritage Canal Ring Area of Amsterdam, you will unlock the history of the bag from the Middle Ages to the present day.
-A place you will find so many special and exciting bags under one roof.
+A place you will find so many unusual and exciting bags under one roof.

-Museum Van Loon In the heart of Amsterdam on the Keizersgracht the house of the Amsterdam regent family Van Loon can still be seen.
+In the heart of Amsterdam on the Keizersgracht, you can still visit Amsterdam’s regent family, Van Loon, home.
 In 1602 Willem van Loon co-founded the Dutch East-India Company.
 Seven days a week the family opens their home and collection to the public.

-Our Lord in the Attic is the Catholic Church built on the top three floors of the canal house during the 1660s.
-It is an important example of a “schuilkerk”, or clandestine church in which Catholics and other religious dissenters from the seventeenth century Dutch Reformed Church, unable to worship in public, held services.
+A Catholic Church built on the top three floors of the canal house during the 1660s.
+It is an essential example of a “schuilkerk,” or clandestine church in which Catholics and other religious dissenters from the seventeenth century Dutch Reformed Church, unable to worship in public, held services.
 The church has been open as a museum since 28 April 1888.